Timthreetwelve/TimVer/TimVer/Readme.txt

 ﻿The TimVer ReadMe file

 Introduction
 ============

 TimVer will display the same Windows version related information as the built-in Winver command, plus additional information.
-The information is displayed in a larger font, for those folks whose eyes are just a little bit more experienced.
+The information can be displayed in a larger font, for those folks whose eyes are just a little bit more experienced.

 How TimVer Works
 ================

-The information is obtained from Windows Management Information (WMI) and from the Windows registry at HKLM\Software\Microsoft\Windows NT\CurrentVersion.
-The machine name is obtained from the current environment.
+The information TImVer displayed is obtained from Windows Management Information (WMI) and from the Windows registry at HKLM\Software\Microsoft\Windows NT\CurrentVersion.

 The Pages
 =========

-When TimVer is started it will display the first of two pages of information about the Windows operating system such as the version and build number.
+When TimVer is started it will display information about the Windows operating system such as the version and build number.

+The second page shows information about the computer such as the computer name and the last time it booted up.

 The third page shows information from the previous time TimVer was run.
 This can be used to compare build numbers before and after running Windows Update.

-Pages can be selected either from the View menu or by pressing Ctrl + 1, 2 or 3.
+The pages can be selected either from the Views menu or by pressing Ctrl + 1, 2 or 3.

-The information on pages 1 and 2 can be copied to the clipboard by pressing Ctrl + C or by selecting Copy to Clipboard from the File menu.
+The information on the first two pages can be copied to the clipboard by pressing Ctrl + C or by selecting Copy to Clipboard from the File menu.

 The font size may be adjusted by pressing Ctrl + NumPad+ or Ctrl + NumPad-.